Homemade Blackberry Jam Recipe (Without Pectin, Seeds or Seedless)

 If this is your first time making blackberry jam, I’d suggest leaving the seeds in.
 It’s easier, quicker, and gives you a good baseline.

-If you already know you don’t enjoy the seeds, or you want something smoother for baking, then it’s worth the extra step to remove them.
+If you already know you don’t enjoy the seeds, or you want something smoother for baking, then it’s worth the extra step to remove them for a seedless jam.

 Want to Save This Recipe?